Marketing Strategy ยท Updated July 3, 2026

 6. Build owned channels: email, SMS, Discord, merch buyers, show RSVPs.

-The Spotify promotion services guide breaks down what is legit, what is risky, and when promotion is actually worth paying for.
+For safer curator outreach, start with the Spotify playlist submission guide.
+The Spotify promotion services guide breaks down what is legit, what is risky, and when promotion is worth paying for.

 Why the Bubble Will Burst